Psilocybe mexicana: Description

 Psilocybe mexicana may form sclerotia, a dormant form of the organism, which affords it some protection from wildfires and other natural disasters.

 Distribution and habitat

 Psilocybe mexicana grows alone or in small groups among moss along roadsides and trails, humid meadows or cornfields, in particular in the grassy areas bordering deciduous forests.
-Common at elevations between 300–550 m, rare in lower elevations, known only from Mexico, Costa Rica and Guatemala.
+Common at elevations between 300–550 m, rare in lower elevations, known only from Mexico, Costa Rica, El Salvador and Guatemala.
 Fruiting takes place from May to October.

 Consumption and cultivation

 Like several other psilocybin mushrooms in the genus, Psilocybe mexicana has been consumed by indigenous North American peoples for its entheogenic effects.

 In the Western world, sclerotia of Psilocybe mexicana are sometimes cultivated for entheogenic use.
 The sclerotia have a lower content of active substances than the actual mushrooms themselves.